PacketFence Clustering Guide

 Expected state on first server

 If no error is found in the previous configuration, the previous restart of PacketFence should have started: keepalived and radiusd-loadbalancer along with the other services.
-If you have set up a mail server on your first server, you should have receive a mail from keepalived to inform you that your first server got Virtual IP (VIP) adresses.
+If a mail server has been set up on the first server, you should have receive a mail from keepalived to inform you that the first server got Virtual IP (VIP) adresses.

 You should now have service using the first server on the IP addresses defined in the CLUSTER sections.